emmaycl/TITO_Explore_package/README.md

 See [`examples/`](./examples/) for small usage scripts.

 Paper documentation for the package will be available on arXiv soon.
+A poster summarizing our project is available here: [`project_poster.pdf`](./project_poster.pdf).